-All homeowners owe property taxes, but not all homeowners pay those taxes.
+All homeowners are subject to property tax, but some homeowners fail to pay property tax.
 If a homeowner defaults on his/her tax obligation, the property has a tax lien on it.
 In the beginning, the tax lien prevents the homeowner from selling or refinancing the property without paying the taxes.

-If it goes on long enough, the property could become a tax sale, which means the owners lose their property and the investor buying the taxes takes possession.
+If it goes on long enough, the property could become a tax sale, which means the original property owner loses the property and the investor buying the taxes becomes the new property owner.

-Now let’s take a more detailed look at the difference and how to buy a property with delinquent taxes.
+Now let’s take a more detailed look at the difference and how to buy a delinquent tax property.

 What Are Tax Liens?